txoof/epdlib/README.md

 # epdlib v0.6

-EpdLib is a library for creating dynamically scaled screen layouts for frame-buffered devices such as e-paper/e-ink displays.
-Complex layouts are defined as image, drawing or text blocks.
-Using epdlib blocks makes it trivial to develop for different disiplay resolutions as layouts are aware of thier resolution and scale the blocks dynamically to match the available area.
+EpdLib provides functionality for creating and displaying scalable layouts that work with most of WaveShare's EPaper displays (EPD).
+The `Layout` module can also be used for generating flexible layouts for any screen-buffered display that does not require fast updates.

+EpdLib provides classes for interfacing with the screen (`Screen`), building layouts that will work at any resolution (`Layout`), and blocks that are used to assemble layouts (`Block`).
+EpdLib makes it trivial to build a project that will work on almost any WaveShare display without worrying about the resolution.

+EpdLib supports all 1 bit displays*

 ## Changes